with-tyler/POC_DEMO_ORG/README.md

      - You must utilize the format prescribed in the `example_config.ini`:
      - For example: {email}:FirstName:LastName,{email}:FirstName:LastName
    - Save the newly edited `example_config.ini` in the same directory as the python program `baseline_org_clone.py` as `config.ini`.
-         - This will ensure that you config.ini does change on updates and updates can be merged.
+         - This will ensure that your config.ini does change on updates and updates can be merged as needed.
-   - Do not make edits to the "# DO NOT CHANGE # section.
+   - Do not make edits to the "# DO NOT CHANGE # section once you have it configured as applicable.

 3. **Execution**:
    - Run the program to clone the organization, create the new site, copy settings, assign templates, copy application policies, and invite super users.